sarmedalwan/Image-Text-Extractor/README.md

 # Image-Text-Extractor
-Extracts a secret text from an image file
+Extracts a secret text from an image file.
+Partly written by Dr Leila Musavian.